 We start these mini vegan cheesecakes hours before we actually make them.
 That’s because you must soak your cashews in water, to make them soft.
 The longer you soak them, the creamier the cheesecake will be.

-Once you are ready to make the Beet Crystals Mini Vegan Cheesecake, simply place all ingredients for the crust in the food processor.
+Once you are ready to make the Vegan Beet Cheesecakes, simply place all ingredients for the crust in the food processor.

 Then, once ready, press the crust on the bottom of a silicone cupcake pan.